8bitflynn/VDRIVE/README.md

 4. **Run the VDRIVE Server/Client**
    Launch the C# .NET Core server. (or client if firmware is in server mode)
      - VDRIVE should run on <a href="https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md" target="_blank">any OS with .NET Core runtime</a> installed.
+     - Note: The VDRIVE dependency on Vice 2.4 "c1541.exe" means it currently must use one of the operating sytems that Vice 2.4 supports.
+My understanding that Vice can run on quite a few operating systems but zero testing has done on that.

 5. **Test on Real Hardware**
    From your Commodore 64:
    - `LOAD "UP9600.prg"` from regular disk